A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 "Do you and Tom still partake in your common… interests?"

 Snape wished the ground could swallow him, chair and all.
-"Our discussions on spell invention, you mean?"
+"Spell invention, you mean?"
 Dark Arts, his thoughts mocked him.
 What are you, ten, that you can't say it out loud?

 "Get him to share on this level with you again, Severus.
 Feed his appetite."